Posts Tagged With: Proverbs 31

 Ruth 3:9-11 And he said, Who art thou?
 And she answered, I am Ruth thine handmaid: spread therefore thy skirt over thine handmaid; for thou art a near kinsman.
 (10) And he said, Blessed be thou of the LORD, my daughter: for thou hast shewed more kindness in the latter end than at the beginning, inasmuch as thou followedst not young men, whether poor or rich.
 (11) And now, my daughter, fear not; I will do to thee all that thou requirest: for all the city of my people doth know that thou art a virtuous woman [Eshet Chayil; Woman of Valor].

+We might be women that occasionally wear velour, but through God’s Spirit we are being ever changed into Women of Valor.
+The covering of the Holy Spirit prepares us for every possible battle and recharges our hearts to press onward.
 Women have a special place in the heart of God and in scripture.
 The Women of Valor conference is a unique opportunity for us to learn about how the Father is restoring us to serve Him in Spirit and Truth.
 Come and join us and be revived and equipped to fulfill the awesome role that is biblical womanhood.

 I can’t wait to see all of Adonai’s women of faith arrayed for battle in velour or otherwise on January 11-13, 2013.